Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 Tennis Challenge In a recent U.S. Open tennis tournament, there were 945 challenges made by singles players, and 255 of them resulted in referee calls that were overturned.
 The accompanying table lists the results by gender.

-e.
-If one of the challenges is randomly selected, find the probability that it was made by a man, given that the challenge was upheld with an overturned call.
+d.
+If 1 of the 945 challenges is randomly selected, find the probability that it was made by a man or was upheld with an overturned call.

 Verified step by step guidance